somphene/somphene.github.io/log/_posts/2020-06-10-00-One-Communication.md

  - Let there be a complementary pair of Languages formed from the Identity Language.

+**Hypothesis**:

-**Hypothesis**: Using the above to statements repeatedly (complementarily), we may generate a Language.
-Conversely, a given Language may be Identified to the Identity Language.
+  - Using the above to statements repeatedly (complementarily), we may generate a Language.

+  - Conversely, a given Language may be Identified to the Identity Language.

+Identification is both ways (complementary).
+Hence, we may start from any one suitable Language and Identify the others with it.
+The repitition of steps involved may be finite or infinite depending on the Language.

 ### Complementary Pairs of Language